Al-Noor School Uniform

 - Socks and plain black plimsolls

-School book bags and PE bags with the school logo are also required.
-Lunch Boxes, additional school bags and coats can be bought from other retailers and must not be decorated with images of people or animals.
+School book bags with the school logo are also required.
+PE bags with the school logo are optional.
+Lunch boxes, additional school bags and coats can be bought from other retailers and must not be decorated with images of people or animals.

 The school wants all children to grow into healthy adults.
 We believe that it is dangerous for children to wear shoes that have platform soles or high heels, so we do not allow children to wear such shoes in our school.
 Neither do we allow children to wear trainers to school; this is because we think that this footwear is appropriate for sport or for leisurewear but is not in keeping with the smart appearance required by the school’s uniform.
 We oblige all children to wear shoes as stated in the uniform list.
 All shoes must have non-marking soles to prevent damage to school carpets and floor coverings.